sigristarisa/motd-server/README.md

 - PostgreSQL<br/>

 ### Learning Take-Away
-It was the first time creating a full-stack application using with Typescript – learned a lot of new syntax and error handlings
+- It was the first time creating a full-stack application using with Typescript – learned a lot of new syntax and error handlings.
-I had several troubles (CORS block, configurations etc) while deploying the project on Heroku.
+- I had several troubles (CORS block, configurations etc) while deploying the project on Heroku.
 It was a great learning opportunity to search trouble shootings, read documentations, understand what the causes are, and implement the solutions step by step.
-The application's design was based on "my taste" at the beginning.
+- The application's design was based on "my taste" at the beginning.
 After trying out to use the application on my own, I quickly realized that user interface shouldn't be about "how I like it" – it has to follow "how easily user could navigate themselves to use the application".